Fourqui/tv/README.md

 # Tapiosi's Logos

 Here you will find free tv channel logos from around the world in good quality and suitable for dark backgrounds.

+Ipmortant note: I have over 500 logos for US Local channels from all around the US(ABC,NBC,FOX,CBS, and more) Major cities and hillbilly places.
+Just give me a week or two to upload all them here as I need to filter some ut and redo.
+Of the 500 collected, I've recreated about 20-30(that does not include when I have to flip black/white colors) so allot of work ahead.
+And again, my logos only work on dark background!
+There are plenty of weirdos doing logos for white background.
+Thank you.

 ## About the project